-Sunberries are a more wild form of Physalis that are found in India and Asia and are well-known as a food item there.
-We came across interesting research on the Sunberry that identifies it as a medicinal plant used in the ancient Ayurvedic classics in India.
+We came across an interesting research paper that identifies the Sunberry as a medicinal plant used in the ancient Indian Ayurvedic classics.
 You can read the paper titled “Identity of Ṭaṅkārī (Physalis minima Linn.) in Ayurvedic Classics: A Literature Review” HERE.

 This review focuses on the bioactive compounds of this herb, as it is frequently used to treat inflammation, neurodegenerative disease and cancer among East Malaysian ethnic groups.
 In this review, a total of 103 Withanolides were reported, with 59 of them being newly characterized.
 Previous scientific data revealed that Withanolides were intriguing principal compounds for inflammatory, neuroinflammatory and cancer treatment due to unique steroidal structure and strong bioactivities.